 - Be a current AASC member in good standing.
 Join AASC!

-- Provide proof of SC101: Fundamentals of Service Coordination program completion.
+- Provide proof of SC101: Fundamentals of Service Coordination program completion, version 2016 or later.

 - Provide proof of a minimum of two years of experience as a Service Coordinator; or two years equivalent work in social services or a related health care field on behalf of older adults and/or families; or two years property management experience with responsibility for assisting residents with service acquisition; or in any field with supervisory and/or customer service experience.
 Candidates must submit a resume and documentation of qualifying experience.